 [Danube river and surrounding area]

 (773) The river Istros [Danube] descends from western places, making its outflow by five mouths, and divided in two it flows also into the Adriatic.
 At any rate it is known as far as the Celtic region.
-It flows the whole year at summer, for in winter it increases, filled with the rains, while in the summer, taking added runoff, as they say, from the snow, from the melting ice it emits an equal flow.
+It flows for the entire year because in winter it increases from rains, while in the summer it takes the run-off (as they say) from the snow and from the melting ice it emits an equal flow.
 It has islands lying in it, many and great in size, word has it, of which the one lying between the sea and the mouths is no smaller than Rhodes.
 It is called Peuke from the number of pines it has.
 Straight opposite it lies the sea island of Achilles.
 This has a multitude of tame birds, and a holy spectacle for visitors.
-It is not possible from it to see any land, even though it is distant from the opposite shore only four hundred stades, as Demetrios writes.
+It is not possible from it to see any land, even though it is distant from the opposite shore only four hundred stadium-lengths, as Demetrios writes.

 [Olbia and surrounding area]